shpetimselaci/tss/README.md

 # tss
- Tss is a strict syntactical superset of Css, same like TypeScript for JavaScript.
+ Tss is a strict statically written tool for CSS, same like TypeScript for JavaScript.